Post by: Kate Hoeting, MTS ‘21, Graduate Assistant in the Office of Admissions

 What documentation do I need to provide for proof that my baccalaureate degree was awarded at an institution taught solely in English?

-If you know your institution was taught solely in English, you can verify by looking at your transcript.
-International schools taught in English often provide indication on your transcript if English was the sole language of instruction.
-If you are unsure, please do not hesitate to contact our office as early as possible so we can work with you to verify this information.
+International schools sometimes indicate that English was the sole language of instruction on their transcripts.
+Otherwise, you can provide us with a letter from your registrar’s office attesting to the institution’s medium of instruction.
+If you are unsure of what your transcript indicates or of how to obtain documentation, please do not hesitate to contact our office as early as possible so we can work with you to verify this information.

 Do I need to take both the TOEFL and the IELTS?